EmperorCookie/wildstruck/README.md

 # Installation

-Find the [latest release](https://github.com/EmperorCookie/wildstruck/releases) and download `wildstruck.zip`.
+Find the [latest release](https://github.com/EmperorCookie/wildstruck/releases) and download the zip file.
 There is no installation, the executable can just be ran.

 To install the [Python library](https://pypi.org/project/wildstruck/), use `pip install wildstruck`, but be aware that it does not inlcude the default config file nor the biomes-test file.